s7techlab/cckit/README.md

 approach is perfectly reasonable for contracts that only have a single administrative user.

 CCKit provides `owner` extension for implementing ownership and access control in Hyperledger Fabric chaincodes.
-In this example we use [owner.InvokeSetFromCreator](extensions/owner/handler.go) method, storing information about owner in the chaincode state as a `init` method.
+In this example we use as a `init` method [owner.InvokeSetFromCreator](extensions/owner/handler.go), storing information about owner in the chaincode state.

 ### Implement business rules as chaincode methods